SUNET/nextcloud-mfazones/README.md

 1. Download the MFA Zones app from the [Nextcloud app store](https://apps.nextcloud.com/apps/mfazones)
 2. Extract the downloaded archive to your Nextcloud apps directory.
 3. Enable the app in the Nextcloud apps settings.
-4. Login as admin and add a Flow: `Administration setting -> Flow -> Block access to a file -> Add new flow ->  When File is accessed and multi-factor authentication is not verified`

 ## Usage